Skip to main content

 Consular Processing and Concurrent Filing

-Concurrent filing cannot occur in consular processed cases, as the immigrant petition is filed with USCIS and the application for an immigrant visa is filed with the Department of State.
-Therefore concurrent filing is only seen in the context of an immigrant who is adjusting to permanent resident status (a Green Card) while in the United States.
+Concurrent filing cannot occur in consular processed cases, because the immigrant petition is filed with USCIS and the application for an immigrant visa is filed with the Department of State.
+Therefore, concurrent filing is only available for an applicant who is physically present in the United States and requesting to adjust to lawful permanent resident status (becomes a Green Card holder).

 Visa Availability and Concurrent Filing